HuyueLiRH/DreamControl/README.md

 ## Phase 1: Generate reference trajectories

-All generated trajectories are in `TrajGen/sample/` folder.
+NOTE: All generated trajectories are in `TrajGen/sample/` folder.
 These trajectories are used to train the RL policy.
+You may skip this step if you want to directly use these generated trajectories for training.

-The organized code to generate these trajectories will be released soon.
+Instructions to generate reference trajectories are in `TrajGen/README.md` file.

 ## Phase 2: RL training